MicrosoftDocs/quantum-docs/articles/optimization-streaming-problem.md

 - `min_coupling`: The smallest coupling (number of variable indices) in any term
 - `num_terms`: The total number of terms

 These statistics are also set as metadata on the uploaded blob in Azure Storage.
-See the [Azure Storage documentation](/learn/modules/organize-blobs-properties-metadata/) for more information on accessing these properties.
+For more information, see the [Azure Storage documentation](/learn/modules/organize-blobs-properties-metadata/) for more information on accessing these properties.

 ## Constructor

 To create a `StreamingProblem` object, specify the following information:

-- `workspace`: The Quantum Workspace this problem is being uploaded to be solved in.
+- `workspace`: The Azure Quantum workspace that this problem is being uploaded to.
 The problem will be stored in the linked storage account from the workspace.
 - `name`: A friendly name for your problem.
-No uniqueness constraints.
+The name does not need to be unique.
-- [optional] `terms`: A list of `Term` objects to add to the problem.
-If provided this will start the background uploader.
+- (Optional) `terms`: A list of `Term` objects to add to the problem.
+If provided, this will start the background uploader.
-- [optional] `problem_type`: The type of problem.
+- (Optional) `problem_type`: The type of problem.
 Must be either `ProblemType.ising` or `ProblemType.pubo`.
 Default is `ProblemType.ising`.

 ```py
 problem = StreamingProblem(workspace = workspace, name="My Streamed Problem", problem_type=ProblemType.ising)